 Getting people to watch our short film is not an easy task.
 I’ve seen many short filmmakers struggle to get views for their short films.
-If you don’t have a lot of subscribers or if you are a beginner, it’s pretty tough.
-Big channels spend thousands of dollars into marketing to get “millions of views”, others use their connections, subscribers or partners to promote their videos.
+If you don’t have a lot of subscribers or if you are a beginner, it’s pretty tough and your indie film might not receive the traction.
+Big YouTube channels spend thousands of dollars into marketing to get “millions of views”, others use their connections, subscribers or partners to promote their videos.

-Before publishing your film online, I strongly recommend you to send your film to couple of film festivals and if you win, that can be used as a great selling point when you upload the film.
-This articles focuses on steps you can follow to get more views which requires a lot of patience.
+Before publishing your film online, I strongly recommend you to send your film to a couple of film festivals and if you win, that can be used as a great selling point when you upload the film.
+This article focuses on steps you can follow to get more views which require a lot of patience.

 Focus on Quality

 This is the most important thing and the only part where you have control.
 Work hard to make an awesome short film.
 Amazing films keep viewers watching, sharing and wanting for more, resulting in more views.
 If your content isn’t good enough, there is no point in spending time marketing the film.
 So spend a good amount of time in pre-production.
 Read out the script to your friends, get feedback, re-write.
 Re-write till you are satisfied with the script.